 3: Nonviolence seeks to defeat injustice not people.

 4: Nonviolence holds that suffering can educate and transform people and societies.

 5: Nonviolence chooses love instead of hate.

 6: Nonviolence believes that the universe is on the side of justice.

 Ebenezer Baptist Church

 After I toured the King Center, I went inside the Ebenezer Baptist Church where Martin Luther King Jr. worshipped.
 Inside of the Ebenezer Baptist Church a volunteer gave a brief history of the church and then recited the, I have a dream speech.
 Martin Luther King Jr. grandfather and father both served as reverends at Ebenezer Baptist Church.
 Dr. King served as co-pastor before he was assassinated.

-After I had toured the Historic Park I made my way back to the visitor center.
-The visitor center had exhibits and films about Martin Luther King Jr. and the civil rights movement.
+After I had toured the Historic Park, I made my way back to the visitor center.
+Inside of the visitor center there were exhibits all over depicting the civil rights movement.
+I enjoyed visiting the Martin Luther King Jr. National Historic Park.
+I highly recommend you see it for yourself if you are ever in the area.
 I hope you enjoyed reading this blog post.
 If you have any questions feel free to comment down below.